pypa/packaging.python.org/source/contribute.rst

 and tone.
 Does it sound like something you would say or does it sound like you're acting out a part or giving a speech?
 Feel free to use contractions and don't worry about sticking to fussy grammar rules.
-You are hereby granted permission to end a sentence in a preposition.
+You are hereby granted permission to end a sentence in a preposition, if that's what you want to end it with.

 When writing the guide, adjust your tone for the seriousness and difficulty of the topic.
 If you're writing an introductory tutorial, it's OK to make a joke,